For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If you're in a shared house with both full-time students and non-students, you'll get a council tax bill through the door each month.
 However, only the non-student tenants will have to pay it, as full-time students are still exempt.

 With this in mind, choose your flatmates carefully before moving into a new property.
-If you have a mix of students and non-students, those who aren't in full-time education may have a hefty bill to pay.
+If you have a mix of students and non-students, those not in full-time education may have a hefty bill to pay.
 Aside from the financial issues, this could cause tension in the house and make it difficult to survive shared living.

 Qualifying for council tax exemption